The Out About Scotland complete guide to single malt whisky regions and Scottish distilleries

 Scotland is famous for its huge range of single malt whisky, with each distillery imbuing the liquid with its own unique and distinct character.
 From the peaty and smoky flavours of the Islay distilleries to the light and sweet notes of the Speyside region, it can be said that no two distilleries ever produce whisky with the same taste.
 It’s this variation in colour, flavour, smell and feel that gives enthusiasts so much to get excited about, and building a collection of rare and unusual bottles has to be the dream of every whisky-lover worldwide.

-There are six distinct Scotch whisky regions that produce their own, very specific variations, although even within these regions there are a multitude of differences between the distilleries thanks to the use of different casks and production methods.
-The Scotch whisky regions in question are; Speyside, Highlands, Lowlands, Islands (including Isaly), and Campbeltown, and each one is worth a quick explanation to understand what makes them unique.
+There are six distinct single malt whisky regions that produce their own, very specific variations, although even within these regions there are a multitude of differences between the distilleries thanks to the use of different casks and production methods.
+The single malt regions in question are; Speyside, Highlands, Lowlands, Islands (including Isaly), and Campbeltown, and each one is worth a quick explanation to understand what makes them unique.

 The area is traditionally divided into eight distinct sections; Rothes, Strathisla, Lossie, Liver, Fridhorn, Dufftown, Deveron and Speyside Central, and some of Scotch whisky’s most famous names originate in Speyside (Glenfiddich, Tomintoul, Aberlour and Glen Moray are all Speyside whisky’s).

-Take a look at our Speyside whisky itinerary days one, two, and three for some great ideas for your next journey around Speyside and the wonderful whisky’s that this part of Scotland produces.
-And check out the map below to find three of the best distilleries in this most-famous of the Scotch whisky regions.
+Take a look at my Speyside whisky itinerary days one, two, and three for some great ideas for your next journey around Speyside and the wonderful whisky’s that this part of Scotland produces.
+And check out the map below to find three of the best distilleries in this most-famous of the single malt whisky regions.